allegroai/clearml-docs/docs/guides/ui/tuning_exp.md

 1. In the context menu, click **Clone** **>** **CLONE**.
 The newly cloned experiment appears and its info panel slides open.

-## Step 3: Tune the cloned experiment
+## Step 3: Tune the Cloned Experiment

 To demonstrate tuning, change two hyperparameter values.